-Choosing the right keyboard is key to typing faster and ensure your nails from breaking.
+Choosing the right keyboard is key to typing faster and ensuring your nails from breaking.
 You need a keyboard with a compact design that’s suitable for long nails.
 Before settling for a keyboard, consider the following tips:

 - Ergonomic design- Ergonomic design keyboard comes with enough space for you to align your waist and sit in the correct posture.
 Additionally, you can put your fingers in an adjustable manner preventing your long nails from breaking.

 - Non-slip material- long nails tend to slip away while typing.
 A lot of keyboards are designed to let the fingers rest on the keyboard, which is unfortunately slippery for fingernails.
 When purchasing a keyboard, go for one that’s made of non-slip material.